wkumari/draft-vandergaast-edns-client-subnet/README.md

    Note that even without an ECS option, any server queried directly by the user will be able to see the full client IP address.
-Recursive Resolvers or Authoritative Nameservers MAY use the source IP address of queries to return a cached entry or to generate an optimized response that best matches the query.
+Recursive Resolvers or Authoritative Nameservers MAY use the source IP address of queries to return a cached entry or to generate a tailored response that best matches the query.

 10.2.
 Birthday Attacks